-Can I write an entire novel whilst exercising?
+Can I write my books whilst exercising?

 One of my good friends said the other day that he thought of me as sporty, and I burst out laughing.
 “Me?
 Ms faked various lively illnesses to get out of PE at school?
 Ms used to lie on the couch with a glass of wine, yelping as a mad electric shock thing zapped my abs rather than do a handful of crunches?
 Ms the first time I went to a HIIT class managed three stations before slithering to the ground like a glob of wet spaghetti?”